Friday, 28 June 2019

 Our long drive home from Warwickshire on Friday was made even longer by roadworks on the M6 near Manchester.
 It meant that we didn’t get home until tea time, but we made the best of the journey by listening to a few episodes of a podcast about the Apollo 11 moon landing, called 13 Minutes to the Moon.
 It is fascinating and made the time fly by.

 On Saturday morning I booked some events for the Edinburgh Book Festival in August.
 I logged in as soon as the tickets became available because there are some really exciting authors who I want to see this year, for example Thomas Keneally, who is a hero of mine.
 I was pleased to nab all of the tickets that I wanted.
 Then off I set to Oran Mor where I was meeting three of my lovely ex-colleagues, Elaine, Jenn and David, to see A Play, a Pie and a Pint.
-I arrived first so I bagged some excellent seats, and then who did I happen to meet but one of the former head teachers from the school that we all used to work at.
+I arrived first so I bagged some excellent seats, and then who did I happen to meet but John, one of the former head teachers from the school that we all used to work at.
 When the others arrived we all had a good chat; he was so excited to see us that I wonder if he’s a bit lonely.
 The play was absolutely brilliant.
 Written by Denise Mina, it’s called Ida Tamson, and starred Elaine C. Smith.
 It has such a good story, and a great ending.
 The audience gave it a standing ovation.
 One of the other actors was Joy McAvoy, who is the sister of well-known actor James McAvoy, and he was watching it from the front row!

 After the play we spoke briefly to Denise Mina, who is a second cousin of Jenn’s, and then the four of us spent a hilarious afternoon in Oran Mor’s bar.
 I had meant to go shopping before meeting James in town later, but I totally ran out of time and went straight to the Royal Concert Hall, where James and I went to see Holst’s The Planets.
 Oh boy it was fantastic.
 There was a large screen above the orchestra, on which film of each planet was projected as its music was playing.
 It was all great but for me Jupiter’s music stood out above the rest.
 Just amazing.

-Thursday 13 June 2019
+Thursday, 13 June 2019

 Smelling the roses

 Today we visited the Tudor mansion Coughton Court, at Alison’s suggestion.
 It has been owned by the Throckmorton family for 600 years and although it’s now owned by the National Trust, the current generation of the family still have an apartment in it.
 I loved the house and its history.
 The Throckmortons were a Catholic family who often found themselves on the wrong side of the royal family as the Tudors moved from Catholicism to Protestantism and back again.
-They were heavily involved in various plots against the monarchs Elizabeth 1 and James VI / I culminating in the infamous Gunpowder Plot in 1605.
+They were heavily involved in various plots against the monarchs Elizabeth 1 and James VI / I, culminating in the infamous Gunpowder Plot in 1605.
 The failure of this led to a depletion of their fortunes from which they never fully recovered.
 The house is quirky and full of original features, and it has lovely gardens.
 We weren’t able to explore the surrounding woodland and river walks because they are currently flooded by the recent torrential rain, but we spent time in the kitchen garden and walled gardens and they have loads of beautiful flowers in full bloom, including some amazing scented roses.
 What fascinated me was the variety of different scents from the roses; some very richly perfumed, some sweet, some citrussy.
 We were fairly lucky with the weather and when the rain came on we wisely retreated to the café for scones and coffee, before venturing back outside when it cleared up again.

 Our next stop was Stratford on Avon, where we went for a stroll around its picturesque centre, marvelling at how some of the more precarious looking half timbered houses were managing to stay upright.
 As we walked back along the riverside the sun made a welcome appearance.